GT-Vision-Lab/abstract_binary_VQA/README.md

 # abstract_binary_VQA

-The balanced dataset will be publicly available soon.
-Email both the authors if you need it before that.
+The information about balanced dataset can be found in the folder 'balanced_dataset'.

 The code for training and testing VQA model will be publicly available soon.
 Email both the authors if you need it before that.